 We are a certified B-Corp, work with wildlife conservation charity Plantlife, are a Countryside Stewardship farm and are involved in research initiatives such as the Woodgarston project with South East Water and Natural England.

 Our Master of Mint, Ian, has turned Summerdown into a peppermint playground for wildlife, insects and flowers.
 We have beehives in our mint fields, barn owls in farm buildings and every year we plant special feed crops for birds and sow wildflower seeds, encouraging new creatures to make themselves at home around the edges of our fields and woodlands.
-Because of all our sustainable practises, as a farm we are carbon neutral.

 Keeping Summerdown’s soil as healthy as possible is a real priority for us.
 We need to make sure it remains as nutrient-rich as it was the day we started farming – after all, that’s the soil our peppermint originally fell for.
 And you can only grow the finest peppermint in the purest, most carefully nurtured soil.